I can’t believe I would’ve been married to a 53-year-old 🤭

 I pray for Austen and Valen to have a long, prosperous life together, filled with love and many children who carry Wes’s legacy forward (though there’s no rush for that!).

-still feel the sting of the pain, but I brushed my teeth anyway I got dressed through the mess and put a smile on my face I got a little bit stronger”…
+“Woke up late today and I still feel the sting of the pain, but I brushed my teeth anyway I got dressed through the mess and put a smile on my face I got a little bit stronger”…

 What it’s been like the last 4 years.
 I’ve been making it through the mess, and I’ve been getting a little bit stronger every day.

+Today marks 4 years.
 Today sucks, but tomorrow I’ll wake up feeling a little bit stronger.

 Had we had known 3 years ago today that all he had left was 17 days to live, how would we have lived?